Service and Mission

 International Mission - TFUMC's international mission from 2006-2009 was to assist local United Methodist churches in Venezuela.
 In 2006 we were welcomed by the people of Bread of Life United Methodist Church as brothers and sisters.
 In 2007-2009 we worked with the Ondas de Paz United Methodist Church.
 No international trip is currently planned.
 For more information, please contact David Triemer at email@example.com.

 Wesley Walk for Others - This walk supports the Wesley Community Centers, which offers caring, compassionate ministries in Atlanta neighborhoods with special needs.
 Its major programs are: The Bethlehem Senior Center, Project SOAR, and Project Extend.
 This walk starts at Stone Mountain First UMC and takes you 6.2 miles around the mountain in Stone Mountain Park.

 Walkers collect pledges using the donation form then will met on walk day at 7 am for the start of the walk!
 Hint: Not an early morning person?
 You don't have to start at 7!
 You just have to finish by noon.
-2012 will be the 30th annual walk, and the date will probably be October 20.
-Make plans to join us!
-For more information contact our local walk coordinator Andrew Carlton at email@example.com or see http://www.wesleycenters.org
+2012 was the 30th annual walk.
+Make plans to join us in October!
+For more information contact our local walk coordinator Andrew Carlton at firstname.lastname@example.org or see http://www.wesleycenters.org

 Learn about, pray for and support our missionary Tyler Crawford - a campus minister in Tübingen, Germany.